Skip to main content

 Ordering Your Overtime Rules

-1. Most specific rules go at the top
+3. Most specific rules at the bottom

 Did this answer your question?